 The ultimate purpose of Ramadan is to get rid of old habits and develop and strengthen the powers of self-control and denial.
 It is a fundamental aspect that helps in day-to-day life improvement, achieved through prayers and fasting.

 Fasting and prayers also draw people close to Allah during this period.
-Forming a secure connection with Allah is key in reaping benefits that come from the holy month.
+Forming a secure connection with Allah is key to reaping the benefits that come from the holy month.

 In summary, Ramadan has helped Muslims make tremendous changes in their lives.
 People create a strong bond with Allah during this period that continues even after the end of the festival.
 It is a holy month of reflection, transformation, and renewal of the mind.
 Muslims culminate Ramadan with Eid al-Fitr celebration, where they visit with family and friends and exchange gifts for three days to mark the end of the month-long event.